 - May I update my submission once submitted?

-- Yes, submissions can be updated until the deadline, at which point all submissions have closed.
+- Yes, submissions can be updated until the deadline (by which you have submitted), at which point all submissions have closed.

 - Who will judge the entries?

 - Each IndieCade submission is assigned a minimum of two jurors drawn from a pool of over 500 jurors, representing a wide range of expertise, with additional jurors added as needed to give each game a fair assessment.
 IndieCade jurors include past IndieCade finalists, professional developers from both industry and the mainstream game industry, fine artists, researchers and academics, curators, journalists and game writers, and students with past game development history.
 Based on detailed profiles, submissions are assigned to jurors who have the best possible